automutate/automutate/test/cases/README.md

 `TestFactory`'s constructor takes in two arguments:

 1. A method to create a mutation provider for each file.
-2. The file extension to read files in test cases from.
+2. Names of files that test cases are composed of.

-Its `create` method takes in a a directory path containing test case directories.
+Its `describe` method takes in a a directory path containing test case directories.

 ## Sample Usage